-Estimate your take-home pay in Wisconsin for 2026.
-The state levies income tax with a top rate of 7.65% (3.5% to 7.65% across 4 brackets).
+Estimate your take-home pay in Wisconsin.
+The state levies a graduated income tax that tops out at 7.65% (3.5% to 7.65% across 4 brackets).
 This means a portion of every paycheck goes toward state income tax in addition to federal withholding, Social Security, and Medicare.

 Wisconsin Tax Snapshot